-How should we perceive the mistakes of the kids, and how can we make them catch a mistake?
+How should we perceive the mistakes of the children?
+And how we make them treat mistakes?

-Here we should expand the conversation because one mistake can have many variations, and children do not always see it.
-As adults, we want to teach the children not to repeat the same kind of mistakes and not necessarily the same specific mistake.
+At this point, we should expand the conversation because one mistake can have many variations, and children do not always see that.
+As adults, we want to teach children not to repeat the same kind of mistakes and not necessarily the same specific one.

-When the child finds it difficult to forgive himself for his mistake, we can encourage him, and explain to him how understanding the mistake could help him in the future.
+When the child has difficulty forgiving himself for his mistake, we can encourage him/her, and explain to him/her how understanding his/her mistake can help him/her in the future.